 1. ROMANTIC GETAWAYS FROM BAY AREA: MENDOCINO

-Mendocino will woo you with its beaches, food, small town charm, whale watching sites, incredible views of the rugged coastline and access to some of the best Redwood Groves in the world.
+Mendocino is one of those delightful Northern California coastal towns that will woo you with its beaches, food, small town charm, whale watching sites, incredible views of the rugged coastline and access to some of the best Redwood Groves in the world.
+It is also a perfect July 4 getaway if you have an anxious pup with you.
 Here is how to spend a romantic weekend at Mendocino for those raring to explore Northern California’s natural beauty:

 WHERE TO STAY FOR A ROMANTIC WEEKEND IN MENDOCINO

 - Little River Inn(amazing views of the coast and ocean from the patio)

 - Blue Door Inns (can’t beat the evening wine and charcuterie board)